 At Relief Seeker (“Relief Seeker", "we", "us"), we process personal data about our customers and visitors on our websites ("you").
 We make efforts to handle your personal data with care, keep it secure, and comply with data protection laws.

-ReliefSeeker.com (“Website“) is a part of the Relief Seeker, engaged in lead generation online and content publishing regarding financial information and services.
-Relief Seeker has its headquarters in Malta with subsidiaries in several countries worldwide.
+ReliefSeeker.com (“Website“) is a part of the Relief Seeker, engaged in lead generation online and content publishing regarding telehealth information and services.
+Relief Seeker has its headquarters in Michigan, USA, and corporate mailing address as follows;

 Relief Seeker is principally responsible for looking after your personal data (your Data Controller).
 Data Controller means the company that determines the means and purposes of the processing of personal data.

 You should be aware that although we are principally responsible for looking after your personal data, information may be held in databases that can be accessed by third parties.
 When accessing your personal data, all third parties will comply with the standards set out in this Policy.

 We may process the following personal data about you:

 Relief Seeker will collect information directly from you when you use our services or visit our websites.